esadiku23/SE_Project_Phase1_Group3/README.md

 In Albania, intercity bus travel is one of the most commonly used modes of transportation.
 Despite this, the entire booking process remains completely offline — passengers must physically visit bus terminals, call operators, or rely on word of mouth to find schedules and buy tickets.
 Bus operators manage seat availability, routes, and drivers through paper logs and phone calls, leading to overbooking, disorganized departures, and no reliable way for passengers to plan their trips in advance.
 There is currently no Albanian platform that digitizes intercity bus operations and connects operators, drivers, and passengers under one unified, role-based system.

 Proposed Solution:
-ALBus is an application that connects terminal operators, drivers, and passengers in one role-based system — with real-time trip management, smart ticket booking, and online payment support.
+ALBus is an application that connects terminal operators, drivers, and passengers in one role-based system — with real-time trip management and online payment support.
 Each role has a dedicated dashboard with access restricted to their own data, ensuring security and clarity of responsibility across the platform.

 Project Scope:

 •	Aim: To digitize and streamline Albania's intercity bus operations by providing a unified platform for operators, drivers, and passengers.

 •	Objectives:

 1. Enable operators to manage routes, trips, drivers, and bookings from a single dashboard.
 2. Allow passengers to search, book, and pay for tickets online with automatic discount calculation.
 3. Give drivers real-time access to their assigned trips and passenger manifests.